The Crossing Down

 such are the things you will see you who will come here.

 at: 10:00 minutes.
 This podcast was from 2010.
 At that time I did

 not realize that the Object might return May26, 2018.

-The sudden appearance of a growing very black spot within the scene of the very bright surface of the Ancient Object in the left area of the overall scene drew my attention immediately.
+The sudden appearance of a growing very black spot within the scene of the very bright surface of the speeding forward rolling Object in the left area of the overall scene drew my attention immediately.
 There is a very sharp visual contrast now within the scene.
-Suddenly the first step in the repeating incredible sequence of events on and then off the surface of the Object that leads up to the sculpting of the incredible ancient muscular Awesome Good, starts to happen.
+The shadow has appeared.
+Suddenly the first step in the repeating incredible primordial sequence of events on and then off the surface of the Object that leads up to the sculpting of the incredible ancient muscular Awesome Good within and out of the Changed and Lasting Light from the Moon starts to happen.
+Somehow it turns out that there is a big thing that happens and this is it.
 The Big Full Circle

 On the left the forward rolling object's raised mound area becomes a rounded gradually occurring overhang.
 Phase one of the visual spectacle of the Changed and Light from the Moon the valley has been well underway in place for a short length of time leading up to the first appearance of the black spot of the shadow.